What is Serve Athens?

 - Understand the importance of serving alongside one another through collaborative service work with peers and community partners

-Check out the links below to sign up for service events and opportunities.
+Check out the links below to learn more about our community partners and service sites.

-- Athens-Clarke County Animal Control works toward protecting animals from inhumane treatment.
+- Athens-Clarke County Animal Services works toward protecting animals from inhumane treatment.

 - Books for Keeps works to improve children’s reading achievement by addressing barriers related to the accessibility and appeal of reading material.